imakn0907/SGD_with_decaying/README.md

 # SGD_with_decaying
-This code was used for experiments with Iteration and Stochastic First-order Oracle Complexities of Stochastic Gradient Descent using Constant and Decaying Learning Rates by Kento Imaizumi and Hideaki Iiduka.
+This code was used for experiments with Iteration and Stochastic First-order Oracle Complexities of Stochastic Gradient Descent using Constant and Decaying Learning Rates

 The performance of stochastic gradient descent (SGD), which is the simplest first-order optimizer for training deep neural networks, depends on not only the learning rate but also the batch size.
 They both affect the number of iterations and the stochastic first-order oracle (SFO) complexity needed for training.
 In particular, the previous numerical results indicated that, for SGD using a constant learning rate, the number of iterations needed for training decreases when the batch size increases, and the SFO complexity needed for training is minimized at a critical batch size and increases once the batch size exceeds that size.